KumarHX/Agent007/docs/final.md

 ![](ClusterMap.png?raw=true)<br>
 Our AI should solve the issue of going for valuable individual items rather than higher value clusters.
 ## Approach:

+### Thesis of Solution:
+The agent uses a constant hueristic to evaluate the reward for each item given the distance to the item from the current position while factoring the item value and finding high value clusters of items by utilizing a learned hueristic built from past runs.
+The learned hueristic AI solves the problem of item value and clustering.

 ### Building the constant hueristic
 The constant hueristic utilizes the constant variable of item location with respect to the agent's current location to guide the agent's movement.